lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 # Preamble

-The goal of the LombardPress critical transcription specification is to offer a set of guidelines for the markup of medieval Scholastic Commentaries and Texts that conform as much as possible to existing standards.
-In the case of critical editions and transcriptions, this means following as closely as possible the specifications and recommendations of the Digital Latin Library.
-In most cases, we aim only to expand the Digital Latin Library specifications and offer a detailed list of available attributes and attribute values.
-Where specifications are not stated, the Digital Latin Library guidelines should be followed.
-Where the Digital Latin Library does not state a specification, the more general TEI specification should be followed.
+The goal of the LombardPress Critical Transcription specification is to offer a set of guidelines for the markup of medieval Scholastic Commentaries and Texts that conform, as much as possible, to existing standards.
+Therefore, these guidelines adopt the rules and conventions of the [TEI guidelines](http://www.tei-c.org/) and, within these constraints, work to proscribe a single encoding practice where TEI offers multiple possibilities.

 # teiHeader